sakonakouma/Exoplanet-Exploration-Machine-Learning-/README.md

 Commit your Jupyter notebooks and model file and push them to GitHub.

 Note
-Keep in mind that this homework is optional!
+Keep in mind that this is optional!
 However, you will gain a much greater understanding of testing and tuning different Classification models if you do complete it.

 Background
 Over a period of nine years in deep space, the NASA Kepler space telescope has been out on a planet-hunting mission to discover hidden planets outside of our solar system.
 To help process this data, you will create machine learning models capable of classifying candidate exoplanets from the raw dataset.
-In this homework assignment, you will need to:
+You will need to:
 Preprocess the raw data
 Tune the models
 Compare two or more models